Looking at Pain From Different "Levels"

 Again, there is not necessarily any right or wrong here - the right level depends on the context.
 Some problems with pain, especially those related to acute injuries, benefit from a lower level approach - strengthen this, stretch that, do X sets of Y reps for Z weeks and then you will be fixed.
 Other pain problems can never really be "fixed", and may be hard to manage even with a whole team of psychotherapists, social workers, and attorneys.

-Although each end of the spectrum has its costs and benefits, there is no doubt that until very recently, manual and movement therapists have spent way too much time at the lower levels, looking for issues in the tissues, while ignoring some very real human issues sitting right in front of them.
+Although each end of the spectrum has its costs and benefits, there is no doubt that until very recently, manual and movement therapists have spent way too much time at the lower levels, looking for issues in the tissues with their microscopes, while ignoring some very real big picture human issues sitting right in front of them.
 If the "pain science revolution" means anything, it is trying to improve basic literacy at the higher levels.
+“Playing with movement” means exploring a problem from as many different levels and perspectives as possible.
+To put it simply, finding physical activities that are challenging, meaningful and variable will go along way toward engaging us on almost any level that matters.